solidjs/solid-docs-legacy/langs/en/guides/faq.md

 Group data and its behaviors together rather than lifecycles.
 This is a reactive best practice that has worked for decades.

-### I really dislike JSX, any chance of a Template DSL?
+### I really dislike JSX, any chance of a different template language?
 Oh, I see you have Tagged Template Literals/HyperScript.
 Maybe I will use those...

 Don't.
 Stop you right there.
 We use JSX the way Svelte uses their templates, to create optimized DOM instructions.
 The Tagged Template Literal and HyperScript solutions may be really impressive in their own right, but unless you have a real reason like a no-build requirement they are inferior in every way.
 Larger bundles, slower performance, and the need for manual workaround wrapping values.